 Why Your Title Tag Isn’t Always Displayed in the SERPs

-Sometimes, you may notice that Google displays a page title that is different from the title tag you entered.
-This can be confusing, especially if you have invested time and effort in finding the right title tag for your content.
+Sometimes, you may notice that Google displays a page title different from the title tag you entered.
+This can be confusing, especially if you have invested time and effort in finding the best SEO title tag for your content.

 In such a scenario, the explanations listed below can help you understand why this happened:

 - Overstuffing of keywords: If you’ve used too many keywords in your title tag, Google might simply rewrite the title for you.
 Too many keywords are a big “no” for SEO title optimization.
 To avoid such a situation, focus on writing titles that are genuinely helpful for search users.

 - Alternate titles: Along with the title tag, you might have added alternative meta titles.
 Sometimes, Google might pick any of the alternate titles and display them in search results.

 If you’ve written a relevant meta title, then this scenario shouldn’t concern you.
 In case you find that the title displayed in the SERPs is not appropriate, consider changing your title tags as well as your meta title.

 - Mismatch with the search query: If your web page matches a search query, but your title doesn’t, Google might rewrite your title.